Astronomy and Astrophysics

 For directed research in the second year.

-The qualifying examination is an oral examination covering any area of astronomy.
+The qualifying examination is a written examination covering any area of astronomy.
 Students who fail the examination may make a second attempt.
 At the Comprehensive Examination, the student presents a significant body of original research conducted at Penn State.
 This Examination tests the student's mastery of the chosen field of research.
 The student prepares an extended written report and oral presentation, and answers questions on the research and closely related areas.
 Graduation requires the completion of a dissertation of original research and a final oral examination (the dissertation defense).
 To earn the Ph.D. degree, doctoral candidates must write a dissertation that is accepted by the Ph.D. committee, the head of the graduate program, and the Graduate School.

 Dual-Titles